 Another big piece of the process is estate taxes.
 If you don’t plan accordingly, taxes can take a big bite out of your estate.
 Your assets can be taxed in two ways: estate taxes and inheritance taxes.
 With estate tax, the tax is taken out of the estate before it’s divided up and distributed to beneficiaries.
 Inheritance tax, on the other hand, is levied after the inheritance is distributed to beneficiaries.
 While estate tax is taken directly out of the estate, beneficiaries are responsible for paying inheritance tax.

-Inheritance tax is only levied by states, but both the federal government and states may collect estate tax.
-As of 2019, the federal estate tax only applies to estates that are worth more than $11.4 million.
-Twelve states and the District of Columbia levy their own estate taxes, and it often only applies to estates over a certain value.
-Only six states still impose an inheritance tax: Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
+Inheritance tax is only levied by states, but both the federal government and states may collect estate taxes.
+As of 2020, the federal estate tax only applies to estates worth more than $11.58 million.
+Here’s a breakdown of each tax on the state-level:

 There are steps you can take to mitigate the estate tax so more of your assets go to your beneficiaries.
 For instance, you can gift portions of your estate to your family ahead of time instead of waiting until you die to give everything away.
 Other tactics include setting up an irrevocable life insurance trust, making charitable donations, establishing a family limited partnership and funding a qualified personal residence trust.